 Language exchanges and Language groups

-Many international students at Leeds are looking for native English speakers to practise their conversational skills with.
+Many international students at Leeds are looking for native English speakers to practice their conversational skills with.
 The Language Zone staff in the Parkinson Building keep a register of interested students so you can find someone with similar interests to you to practice a language with.

 If you look for an opportunity to meet regularly with other students to practise the language you are learning, you can also sign up to join a Language Group.
 Language Groups are led by students who are native speakers who facilitate friendly relaxed conversation sessions on various topics.
 In the 2016/17 academic year the Language Zone run language groups for English, French, German and Spanish.